 Where RTX 2070 shows more of its shine is in the number of ROPs and in the number of ray tracing cores.
 Both of these are directly responsible for a better output, and when all of these little benefits are put together, there’s a clear advantage.

 Another disadvantage for RTX 2060 is in the number of tensor cores.
 However, neither of these GPUs will be truly powerful when taking advantage of this tech, as DLSS is still a very novel idea, and by the time the game developers fully embrace it (if ever), there are probably going to be newer and more powerful GPUs out there.

-Despite the news of the upcoming RTX 3000 series not mentioning the exact amount of tensor cores, Nvidia has boasted heavily about the 3rd generation tensor cores significantly helping the DLSS technology and offering twice as better performance.
+Despite the RTX 3000 series coming in strong with the number of tensor cores, Nvidia still used the 3rd generation tensor cores which still significantly helps the DLSS technology and offering twice a real good performance.

 The slight difference in RT cores is almost negligible when compared to the powerhouse that is RTX 2080 Ti.
 Still, both of these GPUs offer ray tracing, which is not something a lot of GPUs out there can boast about.

 |Model||L2 Cache (MB)||Base core clock (MHz)||Boost core clock|

 Because there’s only a slight disparity between the amount of cache memory, you might be tempted to think it doesn’t matter as much.
 However, specifically, the L2 cache is vital for the computing speed.
 Really, RTX 2070 is in line with every other RTX 20 series GPU, bar the mammoth 5.5 for RTX 2080 Ti, and equally crazy 6 MB for Titan RTX.